A Missouri doctor’s death is steeped in mystery and speculation. Authorities aren’t talking

 CASSVILLE, Mo.
 (AP) — John Forsyth was known as a hard-working doctor who cared deeply for his patients and often teased nurses in the emergency room to ease tension.
 He was a father of eight and newly engaged.
 He also co-founded a cryptocurrency business with his brother.

-His sudden disappearance from a southwestern Missouri town last month — and the eventual discovery of his body in an Arkansas lake — has led many to wonder what happened to the man who seemed happier than he’d been for some time.
+His sudden disappearance from a southwestern Missouri town last month — and the eventual discovery of his body in an Arkansas lake — has led those who knew him to wonder what happened to the man who seemed happier than he’d been for some time.
 A lack of information from law enforcement has only deepened the mystery, prompting amateur sleuths to espouse theories on Facebook.

 “It’s like the world dropped on us; we’re just in shock” said his sister Tiffany Forsyth.
 “There’s a part of me that’s not quite sure this is real yet.
 I guess it comes in steps.”